 Babolat is known for manufacturing racquets that emphasize spin.
 Their Pure Drive delivers solid and easy-to-achieve spin, which suits both pros and beginners looking to learn topspin or slice groundstrokes.

 This racquet derives its spin from the carefully arranged string patterns.
-The newly optimized FSI Power String emphasizes both power and spin, especially when you are hitting groundstrokes.
-Because the Pure Drive has a large head size for an advanced racquet, as well as a 16 x 19 string pattern, the strings create a lot of friction on contact helping you generate more spin than most racquets with denser string patterns.
+Because the Pure Drive has a large head size, as well as a 16×19 string pattern, the strings create a lot of friction with the tennis ball on contact, helping you generate more spin than most racquets with denser string patterns.

-Although not as wide as the Pure Aero, the wide frame on the Pure Drive helps generate power as well.
-This isn’t the heaviest racquet on the market, so not this combination of engineering and technology are what give it the power it has.
+Although not as wide as the Pure Aero, the thick frame on the Pure Drive helps with power as well.
+This isn’t the heaviest racquet on the market, so this combination of engineering and technology are what give it the power it has.

-Probably the best thing about the Pure Drive is its ability to absorb impacts and reduce vibrations.
-The Babolat's Cortex technology manages vibrations and provides the player with fantastic feedback on every shot.
+Probably the best update to the 2021 Pure Drive is its new feel and comfort level.
+The Babolat Pure Feel technology manages vibrations and provides the player with fantastic feel on every shot.

 The racquet is even more comfortable to control if you opt for the Pure Drive Team or Lite.
 Naturally, you’ll lose a bit of power on your shots, but you’ll get more control and better handling.

-The Pure Drive is easy to maneuver.
-The racquet weighs 10.6 oz.
-When you pair that with the frame design, you get a racquet that cuts through the air, reduces drag and responds well to any shot.
+The Pure Drive 2021, like previous versions, is easy to maneuver.
+The racquet weighs 11.2 ounces when strung.
+When you pair that with the frame design, you get a racquet that cuts through the air, reduces drag, and responds well to any shot.

-Those who prefer playing on the baseline will find this racquet's handling both refreshing and encouraging.
+Those who prefer playing on the baseline will find this racquet is easy to move and swing.
 It is perfect for groundstrokes, whether you hit topspin or flat.
-You can also generate great racquet head speed on your serve.
+You can also generate great racquet head speed and power on your serve.